JakubLem/contactApp/README.md

 8. Admin capabilities to change the status of a contact message
 9. REST endpoint for submitting Contact form entries

+## Application Pages

+The application includes the following pages which can be accessed via the corresponding URL paths:

+1. **Contact Form Page**: You can access the contact form at `/contact/`.
+This page contains a form where users can submit their details and messages.

+2. **Login Page**: The login page is available at `/login/`.
+Existing users can use this page to login to the application.

+3. **Registration Page**: New users can register for an account on the registration page at `/registration/`.

 ## Technical Requirements

 - Django framework, min version: 4.1.5